The Iceman Cometh: Plot summary

 Most of the men Hickey talked with do go out into the world—dressed up, hopeful of turning their lives around—but they fail to make any progress.
 Eventually, they return and are jolted by a sudden revelation.
-Hickey, who had earlier told the other characters first that his wife had died and then that she was murdered, admits that he is the one who killed her.
-The police arrive, apparently called by Hickey himself, to arrest Hickey.
-Hickey justifies the murder in a dramatic monologue, saying that he did it out of love for her.
+Hickey, who had earlier told the other characters first that his wife had died and then that she was shot and then that she was murdered, admits that he is the one who killed her.
+The police arrive, called by Hickey himself, to arrest Hickey.
+Hickey tries to explain his murder of the woman he loved so deeply in a long dramatic monologue, saying that he did it out of love for her.
 He relates that his father was a preacher in the backwoods of Indiana.
 Evidently he was both charismatic and persuasive, and it was his inheriting these traits which led Hickey to become a salesman.
 An angry kid trapped in a small town, Hickey had no use for anyone but his sweetheart, Evelyn.
 Evelyn's family forbade her to associate with Hickey, but she ignored them.
 After Hickey left to become a salesman, he promised he would marry Evelyn as soon as he was able.
 He became a successful salesman, then sent for her and the two were very happy until Hickey became increasingly guilty following his wife's constant forgiveness of his infidelities and drinking.
 He then recounts how he murdered her to free her from the pain of his persistent philandering and drinking because she loved him too much to live apart from him.
 But, in retelling the murder, he laughs and tells Evelyn, "Well, you know what you can do with that pipe dream now, don't you?"
 In realizing he said this, Hickey breaks down completely.
-He realizes that he went truly insane and that people need their empty dreams to keep existing.
-The others agree and decide to testify to his insanity during Hickey's trial despite Hickey's begging them to let him get the death sentence.
+He says that he must have been insane and that people need their empty dreams to keep existing.
+The others are now relieved that what Hickey had been telling them all throughout the play, which had made them all face the truth about themselves, was just the ravings of a lunatic, and so they could now safely resume believing their old "pipe dreams" and excuses about themselves and resume drinking and their old lives hanging out in Harry Hope's bar.
+They reaffirm their solidarity with Hickey and pledge to testify to his insanity at his murder trial, despite Hickey's desire for a death sentence.
 He no longer wishes to live now that he has no illusions about life.